Download the guide

 When you visit a new city you want to discover new things, live different experiences.
 Cuisine enthusiasts, professional cooks make a menu and unique location available where you can meet new people and get to know the city from who experiences it daily.

 Musement helps travelers make the most out of their destinations offering a vast choice of tours and local attractions that can be booked.
 More than just “things to do”, the range of offers includes temporary activities, exclusive, hidden jewels and even free activities

 Discover the city by bike or perform your favourite sport renting equipment for the best price possible.
 Travel light, don’t bring your gear from home, not only will you find it with us but you will also find passionate people like you who will advise you on where to go

 The #1 site in the world for researching a hotel or B&B for the best price possible.
 If your travelling for pleasure or work, users can book their accommodation instantly quickly and easily, without booking fees and often with free cancellation

 Why waste time searching for the best apartment, the nicest villa or a lodge on many different sites, or why miss out on the best offers?
 Just click here...a buyer will search for you on the best rental sites

-The best tours of Siena, tickets for “Il Duomo di Siena”, a tour of the Sienese countryside and many other activities.
+The best tours of Bologna, cooking classes of traditional cuisine, an out of town trip in Bologna's coutryside and many other activities.
 Why get in line to see a museum when you can buy your ticket now and skip it?